interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/git-strategy/page.md

 Git hooks are scripts that are executed before or after a git command.
 They can be used to enforce some rules.
 For example, you can use a git hook to ensure that the commit message follows a specific format.
 You can also use a git hook to ensure that the code is formatted before committing it.

 When a project becomes bigger or if new developers join the team, it can be useful to set up some git hooks to ensure that the best practices are respected before triggering the continuous integration pipeline.

+Just remember that git hooks may be overridden by the developers.
+It is a good idea to use them to enforce some rules but it is also a good idea to have a CI/CD pipeline that will ensure that the rules are respected.

 Official git documentation: [https://git-scm.com/docs/githooks](https://git-scm.com/docs/githooks).